Glaciers & Icebergs

 Antarctica

-Multiple voyages - Antarctica is the most heavily glaciated place in the world.
-Glaciers and icebergs are seen on all these trips
+Weddell Sea Explorer - Antarctica is the most heavily glaciated place in the world.
+Glaciers and icebergs are seen throughout this trip especially in Antarctic Sound's famous 'Iceberg Alley'.

 Greenland

-Multiple voyages - Glaciers as well as huge icebergs are seen on our voyages to Greenland.
+Spitsbergen & Northeast Greenland - Glaciers as well as huge icebergs are seen throughout this voyage.

 Iceland